 The following will outline our computational procedure and its background.
 Subsequent to initializing the momenta of heavy quark pairs either to leading order with FONLL [9] or to next-to-leading order with aMC@NLO [10] using Herwig++ [11] for the showering, the production points of the heavy quarks are weighted by the Glauber binary distribution [6].
-The particles are propagated through the plasma via the energy loss mechanism described in 2.2 until the temperature in their local fluid cell drops below the T_c threshold and hadronization is presumed to occur or the maximum time of the VISHNU background [5] has passed.
+The particles are propagated through the plasma via the energy loss mechanism described in 2.2, either until the temperature in their local fluid cell drops below a critical threshold where hadronization is presumed to occur, or until the maximum time the VISHNU background [5] is calculated for has passed.
 If next-to-leading order initialization has been used, the heavy quarks are now hadronized.
 Finally, the heavy quarks are binned pairwise according to their relative azimuthal angle and each particle's final three-momentum.